About Us

 Qualifications

-• Additionally, the Dorm Parent will demonstrate key elements of the listed expertise and experiences.
-This is an aspirational list and Annie Wright Schools encourages candidates to apply who may not currently possess, but are working on building, all of these qualities.
+The Lower School Classroom Teacher will demonstrate key elements of the listed expertise and experiences.
+This is an aspirational list, and Annie Wright Schools encourages candidates to apply who may not currently possess, but are working on building, all of these qualities.
+The Lower School Classroom Teacher:

 • practices cultural humility in personal interactions;